 I have two suggestions for deciding what is the best backpack size for the Camino de Santiago:

-• Lay out all the clothes and gear you're planning on taking on the Camino and see what is the smallest pack that will fit all of it;
+- Look at our suggested Camino de Santiago packing list.
+Using that as a guide (not a Bible,) choose for yourself what you need for your Camino.
+Lay out all the clothes and gear you're decide on taking on the Camino and see what is the smallest and lightest pack that will fit all of it;

 The best backpack for the Camino is the smallest and lightest weight one that will carry everything you want to take.
 It's that simple.

-Unfortunately, I had such a larger pack and didn’t replace it with a small one.
+Unfortunately, I already owned the large pack and didn’t replace it with a small one.
 It was a Deuter ACT Lite 65+10 Backpack, which means it was actually a 65-liter pack divided into two compartments of 55 and 10 liters.
 The two compartments is a nice feature that allows you to pack the smaller compartment with things you’ll want to have easy access to, such as your first aid kit and washing supplies.
 Look for that feature in whatever size pack you buy.
 But the 65 liter pack, once I emptied out all my unnecessary gear, was way bigger than I needed.

-Since then, I have bought a smaller pack: Deuter ACT Lite 40+10 Backpack, (which has been discontinued.)
-It has been replaced by the Deuter Aircontact Lite 40+10.
+Since then, I have bought a smaller pack: Deuter ACT Lite 40+10 Backpack, (which has since been discontinued.)
+It has been replaced by the Deuter Aircontact Ultra 50+5.
 If I were doing the Camino today, I'm sure I could carry all I need it this one.
 And it's more than one kilo (2.2 lbs) lighter than the 65 liter model.

-If I were buying a backpack for the Camino today, I would probably get the Osprey backpack brand.
+If I were buying a backpack for the Camino today, I would certainly also look into the Osprey Talon 44L backpack model.
 I have now had a couple of Osprey packs I use as a hiking day pack and a cycling backpack.
 I love both of them.
 Osprey packs have all the features I like, and you need, to make your trek as easy as possible.

 The fit of your backpack is critical